 Several friends swore by the Rossignol S7 when it first came out, and Rossignol has been refining the design for over a decade into the Sky 7, Soul 7, Super 7, Soul 7 HD, … so Rossignol was the first ski I rented a few seasons ago.
 Even the Soul 7 has been through multiple iterations:

 The Soul 7 HD is fantastic.
 It’s playful, so willing to make different turn shapes.
 It’s fat underfoot at 106 mm, yet will still carve if you push it.
-So rather than endlessly swapping skis looking for perfection, my default is just rent these and done.
+So rather than endlessly swapping skis looking for perfection, my default is just rent these in a 180cm and done.

 In 2019 the Head Kore series got favorable reviews and won awards, so I specifically tried to rent it.
 It’s also excellent.
 It feels more damped and stable than the Soul 7 HD, even though it’s actually lighter (less than 2kg a ski which is really light), and a little faster.
 In most ways it’s a better ski than the Soul 7 HD, but somehow not as inspiring.